snowplow/documentation/docs/collecting-data/code-generation/commands/index.md

 ### `snowtype generate`

-Generates tracking code based on configuration on the `snowtype.config.json` file.
+Generates tracking code based on configuration on the `snowtype.config.json`, `snowtype.config.js`, or `snowtype.config.ts` file.
 Can generate/modify the `.snowtype-lock.json` file.

 **Options**
  -  `-is, --instructions` Generate event specification instructions.